 - identify any efficacy-effectiveness gap between the published RCTs and observational studies on glucose-lowering medicines for patients with diabetes

-- explore the drivers of effectiveness (factors that could influence this gap – for a definition, see here) in the evidence.
+- explore the drivers of effectiveness (factors that could influence this gap – for a definition, see Drivers of Effectiveness) in the evidence.

 The review aimed to identify studies comparing glucagon-like peptide-1 analogues (GLP-1) with insulin and studies comparing dipeptidyl peptidase-4 inhibitors (DPP-4i) with sulfonylurea, and considering change in glycated haemoglobin (HbA1c) as an outcome.
 Relative effect estimates and characteristics of the study populations (age, sex, BMI, time since diagnosis and HbA1c) were compared across study designs.